 This would involve hiking all along the Guide River over a 320m track.

 Further downstream of the steps connecting with the upper car park, there was at least one intermediate waterfall as well as some wildflowers in bloom that we checked out.

 Since there was a picnic area and toilet facility at the lower car park, I’d imagine that approach would be the more popular way to go.

-Guide Falls resides near the town of Ridgley.
+Guide Falls resides by the town of Ridgley near Burnie, Tasmania.
 It is administered by the Burnie City Council.
 For information or inquiries about the area as well as current conditions, visit their website.